 Most courses contain assignments that must be approved in order to take the exam.
 These may include researched or reflective writing assignments, problem-solving tasks, or oral presentations.

-The most common forms of examination are home exams written on assigned topics over a one-two week period or term papers on topics that students choose in cooperation with course instructor.
+The most common forms of examination are home exams written on assigned topics over a one-two week period or term papers on topics that students choose in cooperation with the course instructor.

 Grades range from A-F, where A is the highest grade and F is fail.